-- (1) Notwithstanding the provisions of section 4, 5(1), 5(3), and 6(1), the municipality may, on application and subject to any conditions it may impose, issue, free of charge or otherwise, a permit - (a) to a group of people, such as, but not limited to, a group of bona fide students; or - (b) to a person who is undertaking scientific, educational or similar research. - (2) The holder of a permit issued in terms of subsection (1) may, subject to any other conditions imposed in terms of the said subsection- - (a) if he or she is the holder of a valid hunting licence, hunt, catch, kill or remove, fauna under the supervision, control and in accordance with the instructions of an official; - (b) pick, collect or remove fauna; - (c) take or remove anything of historical or scientific importance; - (d) have in his or her possession diving equipment, a weapon, trap, poison or a gardening tool, living or dead fauna or flora; - (e) remove any flora or carcase which has been plucked or hunted only if the official has- - (i) inspected such flora or carcase; - (ii) considered it necessary or desirable, measured the dimensions or mass, or taken a sample of such flora or carcase; and - (iii) in writing authorised the permit holder to remove such flora or carcase; or - (f) excavate soil, sand or stone or remove organic or inorganic objects. - (3) The holder of a permit must, on arrival at the public amenity, display such permit to the official in control.
+- (1) Notwithstanding the provisions of section $\underline{4}$, $\underline{5}(1)$, $\underline{5}(3)$, and $\underline{6}(1)$, the municipality may, on application and subject to any conditions it may impose, issue, free of charge or otherwise, a permit - a) to a group of people, such as, but not limited to a group of bona fide students; or - b) to a person who is undertaking scientific, educational or similar research. - (2) The holder of a permit issued in terms of subsection (1) may, subject to any other conditions imposed in terms of the said subsection - a) if he or she is the holder of a valid hunting licence, hunt, catch, kill or remove, fauna under the supervision, control and in accordance with the instructions of an official; - b) pick, collect or remove fauna; - c) take or remove anything of historical or scientific importance; - d) have in his or her possession diving equipment, a weapon, trap, poison or a gardening tool, living or dead fauna or flora; - e) remove any flora or carcass which has been plucked or hunted only if the official has- - (i) inspected such flora or carcass; - (ii) considered it necessary or desirable, measured the dimensions or mass, or taken a sample of such flora or carcass; and - (iii) in writing authorised the permit-holder to remove such flora or carcass; or - f) excavate soil, sand or stone or remove organic or inorganic objects. - (3) The holder of a permit must, on arrival at the public amenity display such permit to the official in control, and a person who fails to do so commits an offence. - (4) The holder of a permit who undertakes an activity in contravention of a condition imposed commits an offence.